carissableker/ecocyc-notebook/README.md

 # ecocyc notebook

 ## Description
-This app contains a neo4j server and a jupyter-notebook interface.
+This app contains a neo4j server and a jupyter-notebook interface to a parsed version of [EcoCyc](https://ecocyc.org/).

 ## Starting